gbeckers/sound/doc/normalization.rst

 library) are lossless as long as you never convert to an encoding with fewer bits than your source data.

-An example may help to understand this.
+An example may help.
 Say I recorded a sound in PCM_16 encoding in a WAV file, which may contain values between the defined minimum and maximum of -32768 and 32767, respectively.
-I will simulate this recording by generating 10 random values between these limits and create a Snd object based on them
+Let's simulate this recording by generating 10 random values between these limits and create a Snd object based on them